adeep/bitwarden_reddit/backups.md

     backup.hc
 ```

-where `backup.hc` is the VeraCrypt container file.
-Once you have opened (decrypted) the VeraCrypt container,
-what you will see is,
+When you open the encrypted archive, you will see something like,

     mom/
-      README.txt
+      emergency_sheet.txt
       vault.json
-      2FAS.json
+      ente_auth.json
       recovery_codes.txt
       attachments.txt
       attachments/
         passport.jpg
         drivers_license.jpg
     dad/
-      README.txt
+      emergency_sheet.txt
       vault.json
       ente_auth.json
       recovery_codes.txt
     family_collections/
+      emergency_sheet.txt
       mom_dad.json
       mom_dad_teenager.json

 # Storing Your Backup

 There are two parts to your backup: the archive file itself, and the encryption password
-(the VeraCrypt "volume password", if that is the app you are using).
+(the VeraCrypt "volume password").
 The security of your backup comes from ensuring
 that only authorized parties have access to both parts.

 *What about online backups?*